jackobailey/JBMisc/README.md

-# JBMisc
+# jbmisc

+This package contains:

-This package contains functions and templates that I use for my work.
+- Convenience functions that I use for my work
+- The `R` Markdown template that I use for my papers
+- The beamer template that I use for my presentations